Aaron98990/ways-of-the-game/handball.md

 - The ball would have passed the defender if the hand/arm has not interfered.
 [Handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=421) / [Handball.](https://www.youtube.com/shorts/_6hqiU4lqPM) / [Handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=167)

 Defenders only: A defender clearing or deliberately saving the ball into their own hand/arm or a team-mate's hand/arm, even if the hand/arm may be considered unnaturally bigger in other cases, is not considered unnaturally bigger.
-- The defender clears the ball into their own hand/arm.
-[Not handball.](https://youtu.be/_R9lyEyU5mo?feature=shared&t=460) / [Not handball.](https://www.tiktok.com/@refsneedlovetoo/video/7261667124119309614) / [Not handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=153)
+- Not handball.
+The defender clears the ball into their own hand/arm.
+[Example 1.](https://youtu.be/_R9lyEyU5mo?feature=shared&t=460) / [Example 2.](https://www.tiktok.com/@refsneedlovetoo/video/7261667124119309614) / [Example 3.](https://youtu.be/pDhRUUha6B0?feature=shared&t=153)
-- The defender clears the ball into their team-mates hand/arm.
-[Not handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=454)
+- Not handball.
+The defender clears the ball into their team-mates hand/arm.
+[Example 1.](https://youtu.be/rN9I23szfx4?feature=shared&t=454)

 ## Accidental handball